 When feelings of guilt stem from past negative behaviors, forgiveness is key in letting go of it.
 Either forgive yourself for the things you did or ask for forgiveness from the people you have hurt.
 You may not be able to make amends with everyone, so your only option may be to forgive yourself.
 Ask yourself why you committed the action, think about who was affected by it, then think about what you could do if you were in that situation again.
 By breaking down the behavior you can learn how to deal with that situation differently in the future.

-In the next part of this series, we’ll take a look at how guilt and shame can hurt recovery.
-To jump to part two, click here.
+In the next part of this series, we’ll take a look at how guilt and shame can hurt the recovery.

 Holistic and Alternative Drug and Alcohol Rehab in Raleigh NC